pauljeffrey/Me/content/post/Sentence Segmentation.md

 # Title: Unraveling the Secrets of Raw Text: A Journey Through Word, Sentence Segmentation and Capitalization with Python (Part 2)

 In the Part 1 of this article, we focused on training a Neural Network that can segment a raw sequence (stream) of text characters into words and we were able to achieve an accuracy of about 95% using some complex feature engineering.
-By the way, if you have not checked out the Part 1 of this lovely project's article, you can find it <a href="/projects/Word Segmentation.md"> here </a>.
+By the way, if you have not checked out the Part 1 of this lovely project's article, you can find it  here .
 I advice that you follow the first part of this project first before reading this.
 In this article, we are going to focus on predicting/forming full sentences given a corpus of words (without sentence demarcations) predicted by our "word segmentor" model from a raw sequence of text characters.
 We will call this text segmentation.

 Example:
 ```My name is mary I am 10 years old I live in Nigeria```